There are many options to choose from when it comes to growing mediums. Rockwool and coco coir are two of the most popular growing mediums.

 4. pH level

-Rockwool has a neutral pH, while coco coir is slightly acidic.
-This means that Rockwool is a good choice for plants that prefer neutral or alkaline conditions, while coco coir is suitable for acidic plants.
+Rockwool has a neutral pH, while coco coir is slightly alkaline to neutral.
+This means that both Rockwool and coco coir are good choice for plants that prefer neutral or alkaline conditions.

 5. Insulation